 This type of verification is normally carried out once in a certain period of time; normally, once a month.
 That makes hold time longer.

-Can Admitad Affiliate employees speed-up order verification or payments?
+Can Admitad Partner Network employees speed-up order verification or payments?

 Of course, ensuring that our publishers get their payments as quickly as possible is in our best interest, and we always do our best to discourage advertisers from postponing order verifications, approval, and payments.